Driver rams cyclists in Arizona race, critically injuring 6 - WHIZ News

 “Our community is shocked at this incident and our hearts and prayers are with the injured and their families at this time,” police spokeswoman Kristine Sleighter said in a statement.

-Rhe Navajo County sheriff’s office and the Arizona Department of Public Safety were helping investigate.
+The Navajo County sheriff’s office and Arizona Department of Public Safety were helping investigate.
 U.S. 60, the main street in the town tucked in the White Mountains, was closed in the area.